MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

         <tr>
             <td>attachment</td>
             <td><a href="#T_AttachmentValue">AttachmentValue</a>[]</td>
-            <td>Attachments to the Ticket, such as a file, screen shot or embedded content.
+            <td>Attachments to the Ticket, such as a file, screenshot, or embedded content.
 Attachments may be added but may not be modified or deleted (for historical reasons).</td>
             <td>Attachments</td>
         </tr><tr>
             <td>closedDate</td>